 Public Buildings Service, Office of Facilities Management and Services Programs, Energy Division

-As landlord for the civilian federal government, GSA’s Public Buildings Service is able to initiate programs with the potential to generate considerable energy savings.
-This includes three related initiatives—advanced metering, Rapid Building Energy Assessments, and the Energy Usage and Analysis System—that resulted in energy intensity reductions of 9.3% and savings of $27.3 million in FY 2013 as compared to FY 2011.
-The program’s advanced metering initiative has far exceeded legislated requirements, with the number of buildings currently metered or slated for meter installation accounting for about 91% of energy consumed by all GSA facilities.
-Rapid Building Energy Assessments is a virtual modeling approach that facilitates large scale building energy performance analysis, reducing the need for costly onsite audits.
+As landlord for the civilian federal government, GSA’s Public Buildings Service initiates programs with the potential to generate considerable energy savings.
+These include three related initiatives—advanced metering, Rapid Building Energy Assessments, and the Energy Usage and Analysis System—that resulted in energy intensity reductions of 9.3% and savings of $27.3 million in FY 2013 compared to FY 2011.
+The program’s advanced metering initiative has far exceeded legislated requirements; the number of buildings currently metered or slated for meter installation account for about 91% of energy consumed by all GSA facilities.
+Rapid Building Energy Assessments is a virtual modeling approach that facilitates large-scale building energy performance analysis, reducing the need for costly onsite audits.
 After a successful pilot on 25 buildings, the program is now moving forward with 200 more.
-Finally, the program upgraded its Energy Usage and Analysis System, responsible for tracking utility use and cost data in all GSA-managed buildings nationwide, for easier viewing of the latest data by individual building, service center, or region.
-The combined use of these tools provides a focused effort to collect, analyze, and manage the right data, which has led to more informed energy decision-making across GSA’s building portfolio.
+Finally, the program upgraded its Energy Usage and Analysis System, responsible for tracking utility use and cost data in all GSA-managed buildings nationwide, for easier viewing of the latest data by building, service center, or region.
+The combined use of these tools provides a focused effort to collect, analyze, and manage the right data, and has improved energy decision making across GSA’s building portfolio.